VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-1/README.md

 ### Capturing the flag

-Once I verified and confirmed the location in the challenge image, I zoomed out near the location on google maps and spotted a metro station right across the street.
+Once I verified and confirmed the location in the challenge image, I zoomed out near the location on Google Maps and spotted a metro station right across the street.

 <p align="center">
   <img src="MM-2.png" width="700" height="700">
 </p>

-The challenged was solved and using the format given by the CTF platform, the final flag I captured was
+The challenge was solved and using the format given by the CTF platform, the final flag I captured was

 ```text
 OSINT{SAINT_PHILIPPE_DU_ROULE}